jonahdisen/NPC-VBA-Analysis/README.md

 - D: MRI-positive group with discrete lesions on MR scans
 - N: MRI-negative group with no visible findings on MR scans

-Subject ID was a 3 character numeric identifier (ex.
+Subject ID was a unique 3 character numeric identifier (ex.
 001, 021, 046)

 MR modality was one of the following:
 - T1: Basic T1-weighted scan